 and the Dirichlet-to-Neumann ({ DN}) map $\Lambda_V$ can be formally defined by Then a restatement of our goal is to recover $V$ from knowledge of~$\Lambda_V$.

-We come to this problem via a question of Calder\'on regarding impedance tomography~\cite{Calderon80} , however the { DN} map $\Lambda_{V-\kappa^2}$ and the scattering amplitude at energy $\kappa^2$ are uniquely determined by each other, and indeed the { DN} map can be recovered from the scattering amplitude (see the appendix for explicit formulae).
-Thus we are also addressing the question of whether it is possible to recover the potential from the scattering data at a fixed positive energy.
+We come to this problem via a question of Calder\'on regarding impedance tomography~\cite{Calderon80}, where $f$ is the electric potential and $\nabla u \cdot n$ is the boundary current, however the { DN} map $\Lambda_{V-\kappa^2}$ and the scattering amplitude at energy~$\kappa^2$ are uniquely determined by each other, and indeed the { DN} map can be recovered from the scattering amplitude (see the appendix for explicit formulae).
+Thus we are also addressing the question of whether it is possible to recover a potential from the scattering data at a fixed positive energy.

 In higher dimensions, Sylvester and Uhlmann proved that smooth potentials are uniquely determined by the { DN} map \cite{SylvesterUhlman87} (see \cite{NSU88,Novikov88,Ch} for nonsmooth potentials and \cite{BrownTorres03,PPU03,HabermanTatarupp} for the conductivity problem).
 The uniqueness result was extended to a reconstruction procedure by Nachman \cite{Nachman88,Nachman91}.
 The planar case is quite different mathematically as it is not overdetermined.
 Here the first uniqueness and reconstruction algorithm was proved by Nachman \cite{Nachman96} via $\overline{\partial}$-methods for potentials of conductivity type (see also~\cite{BrownUhlman97} for uniqueness with less regularity).
 Sun and Uhlmann~\cite{SU91,SU93} proved uniqueness for potentials satisfying nearness conditions to each other.